microsoft/FluidFramework/packages/dds/tree/docs/wip/TreeStorage.md

 These optimizations interact: for example if inlining to optimize breadth first traversal, the depth of the tree of blobs will tend to be as high as the logical tree's depth, so indirection on blob handles will be more useful.

-For N nodes, if 1 in 20 blobs handles were randomly indirect, and we fit an average of 100 nodes in a blob, and the indirection b-tree is of branching factor 200 (4KB pages, 20 byte handle) we get:
+For N nodes, if 1 in 20 blobs' handles were randomly indirect, and we fit an average of 100 nodes in a blob, and the indirection b-tree is of branching factor 200 (4KB pages, 20 byte handle) we get:

 - N / 100 blobs
 - N / 2000 indirect blob references